 Quakers have mediated, and worked for reconciliation, in several violent international conflicts.
 Their approach has been described as ‘balanced partiality’ – they do not take sides, but care about both parties.

 Friends have tried to help to build a peaceful world through Quaker ‘good offices’ at international level.
-They have done this by acting as trusted hosts for many quiet off the record meetings between diplomats, and by organising conferences for diplomats and others.
-QUNO, the Quaker UN Office, is an important current focus for such work.
+They have often done this by acting as trusted hosts for quiet off the record meetings between diplomats.

 (1885 – 1954) Agatha Harrison was a British Quaker and a close friend of Gandhi.
 She contributed significantly to the peaceful transfer of power from the British to the independent governments of India and Pakistan.